tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 - Whether you’ve survived trauma or not, have you experienced the healthy, boundary-restoring aspects of your anger and the intuitive and instinctual aspects of your fear?

 - What have you been told about forgiveness?
 Does your current concept of forgiveness include healthy anger, as it should?
 If not, how can you can responsibly channel your anger and work with forgiveness in a healthy and empathic way?

+- Have you experienced deep and lasting love – such as the healthy love of a parent and child, or the dedicated and adoring love of a pet?
+How is that type of love different from the volatility of romantic love and crushes?

+- Try out this practice as a group and share what it feels like to ground yourself.
+Is this grounded state natural for you, or does it feel very unusual?

+- Would you like to burn any of the old contracts you’ve made with yourself or others?
+Are there old behaviors that feel entrapping, or that you’d like to change?
+If you’ve already tried this practice on your own, share your experiences with the group.

+- Discuss the difference between Conscious Complaining and positive affirmations (see pages 149-151).
+If you’ve already tried this practice on your own, share your experiences with the group.

+- What rejuvenates you and brings you a sense of calm and renewal?
+Do you have any regular rejuvenation practices now?

+- Before delving into the emotions one by one, are there any emotions that you’d like to understand better or integrate more fully?
+Also, which emotions do you have a healthy relationship with right now?

+- Think about how often you use the word “stress” or “stressed out” to describe any number of emotions – and think about how you can begin to use the actual names of your real emotions.

 # Quotes

+The primary rule of emotional flow is this: All emotions are true.
+All emotions tell the absolute truth, either about the specific situation that brought the emotion into play, or about some area of the psyche….
+All emotions are true.
+This doesn’t mean that all emotions are right or that you should take their word for everything!...
+Some of your emotional reactions can display prejudices you didn’t know you had, while others can make you lust after things that would damage you; therefore, you don’t just follow your emotions like a fool….
+Your task is to welcome that truth and support your emotional flow by bringing a full village of perspectives to each of your emotions.

 Emotions are necessary – even when they’re uncomfortable or socially inappropriate – because they are part of your psyche, a part of your neural network, a part of your socialization, and a part of your humanity